Cannstatter Volksfest

-The Cannstatter Volksfest is an annual three-week Volksfest (beer festival and travelling funfair) in Stuttgart, in the German state of Baden-Württemberg.
+The Cannstatter Volksfest is an annual three-week Volksfest (beer festival and travelling funfair) in Stuttgart, Germany.
 It is sometimes also referred to by foreign visitors as the Stuttgart Beer Festival, although it is actually more of an autumnal fair.

 The festival takes place at the Cannstatter Wasen from late September to early October, spanning a period over three weekends, ending the second Sunday in October.
 The extensive Wasen area is in the Stuttgart city district of Bad Cannstatt, near the river Neckar.
 A smaller variant of the Stuttgart festival, the Stuttgart Spring Festival, is also held each year in Wasen.